Best mountain bike helmets 2023 - top-rated head protection for the trail

 £90

 The Scott Argo Plus is a trail-inspired helmet decorated with impressive features in one lightweight shell.
-The extended head coverage and large vents offer plenty of airflow, while MIPS safety technology ensures that you'll be safe on the steeper slopes.
+The extended head coverage and large vents offer plenty of airflow, while MIPS safety technology ensures you'll be safe on the steeper slopes.

 The dial at the back brings the internal fit system closer to your head and the side straps can be adjusted underneath the ears, and the central buckle isn't bulky or fiddly.